www. Trade Show Marketing Advice .org

-"trying to find a strange trade show"
+trying to find a strange trade show

-trade show marketing | trade show marketing articles | unrelated humor | home
+home | more trade show marketing articles

 There are a couple of industry sites that allow you to look for trade shows based on the industry (very general), the organizer (who are they?), or the venue (I don't care where it is, I want to find a show about a specific product or service).
 I want to be able to say, "find me a trade show about iguanas" or "find me a trade show about accordions", but instead I'd have to sort through a list of trade shows in the animal(?) industry or the entertainment(?) industry.
 So I created a challenge for myself to see just how hard it is to find a strange trade show.
 My favorite musical instrument is the bagpipes (does that make me strange?), so I decided to find a trade show for bagpipes.